mstfacmly/mstfacmly.github.io/resume_gamedesigner.md

 * [الأخرة](https://studioslune.com/projects/alakhira) (Website in the process of restoration) - Game, Narrative, and Art Direction, Character Designer, 3D Artist, Animator, Programmer.
 A 3D action game about the end of the world.
 * **WB Games Montreal Internal Arcades Projects** - Tech Designer - Internal project.
 BP optimisation and modulation, and [Ink](https://www.inklestudios.com/ink/) integration into Unreal Engine 5.

-#### QA

-My years in QA have provided me with a better understanding in the value of the various fields of QA, and ensure that I consider QA as early as possible into a project.

-* Analytics QA - Advanced SQL functions and queries, which have enabled the team to get faster overviews of the data processed for projects such as LEGO Batman — Legacy of the Dark Knight, Mortal Kombat 1, and Suicide Squad Kill the Justice League.
-* [Gotham Knights](https://www.gothamknightsgame.com/en-us) - February 2021 - July 2023 - Rendering DevQA - Validating the rendering tools and assets.
-Assisted in finding optimal solutions for next-generation rendering problems relating to real-time ray-traced reflections.
-* [LEGO Star Wars: The Skywalker Saga](https://www.starwars.com/games-apps/lego-star-wars-the-skywalker-saga) - Functionality QA tester - Creating and updating productivity aids which helped simplify the workflow for other testers
-* **Unnamed project** - Functionality QA tester - 3C Pod lead - Creating and assigning test cases, direct communication with the designers to assess their testing needs and provide feedback as needed.

-### Additional skills

 ### Programming Languages
 {% assign prog = site.proglangs | remove: '& Web languages' | remove: '(' | remove: ')' | split: ',' %}
 {%- for langs in prog -%}